by Neil Bauman, Ph.D.

 “Today, 20 March 2016, marks one full year since having my C1 realigned an upper cervical chiropractor using the Blair method.
 First, thank you Neil for following through with deeper research regarding the Upper Cervical Blair Method of adjustments and for posting your article.
 It has changed my life!

 I have not had a Ménière’s attack of any kind since July 2014, when my C2 was put back in place by a local chiropractor, nor have I had an attack of vertigo whatsoever since having my C1 put back in place a year ago last 20 March 2015.

-I still have some symptoms (fullness of pressure and tinnitus) as the vertebrae periodically slip out of place and have to be put back in.
+I still have some symptoms (a feeling of fullness or pressure and tinnitus) as the vertebrae periodically slip out of place and have to be put back in.

-I am still deaf although enough hearing has returned in my non-cochlear implant ear so that I can now talk on the cell phone with it to almost everyone.
+I am still deaf although enough hearing has returned in my non-cochlear implant ear so that I can now talk to almost everyone on my cell phone.

 Incidentally, the wife of one of my former students was in town today with her husband and I asked her regarding her experience with the Blair method.
 I had seen her September 2014 at a wedding reception and it had come up.
-She is from Denver and after returning home immediately contacted an upper cervical chiropractor there, had all the X-Rays taken to confirm that the C1, and in her case also, the C2 were out and head them reset.
+After returning home, she immediately contacted an upper cervical chiropractor, had all the X-Rays taken to confirm that her C1, and C2 were out and had them properly aligned.
 She was extremely grateful to me and has had a much better quality of life now for the last 15 months.
 As for me, I would do it again myself in a heart beat!